 Brian Fischer is a recently retired Commissioner of the New York State Department of Corrections and Community Supervision after 44 years of dedicated service.
-Commissioner Fischer leads the nation’s fourth-largest state correctional system with 57,069 offenders incarcerated in 67 facilities and is responsible for the community supervision of 37,917 parolees.
+Commissioner Fischer led the nation’s fourth-largest state correctional system with 57,069 people incarcerated in 67 facilities and is responsible for the community supervision of 37,917 parolees.

 “It is a win-win situation,” he says.
 “And Hudson Link enables that potential, the key being its willingness to look at what can be, rather than what was, for those who seek our help.”

-Mr. Fischer also sits on the board of Puppies Behind Bars, a program that allows inmates to raise puppies that are then trained to be Seeing Eye dogs and, most recently, as special service dogs for disabled veterans.
+Mr. Fischer also sits on the board of Puppies Behind Bars, a program that allows currently incarcerated people to raise puppies that are then trained to be Seeing Eye dogs and, most recently, as special service dogs for disabled veterans.

 He has been an adjunct professor at both Pace University and John Jay College of Criminal Justice.
 Commissioner Fischer has received recognition by a number of organizations, most recently: